nd0ut/ruby-ejs/README.md

 # `ruby-ejs` Uploadcare edition

-This is our fork with the only change - working completely without `with` statement.
+This is our fork with the only change - internal implementation completely without `with` statements.

 This means that it can be used in `strict mode`.